How do I know if the NMR facility is available - Shall

 What is the normal timeline?

-After receiving your sample, an email acknowledgment about the receipt within 3 days.
+After receiving your sample, an email acknowledgement about the receipt within 3 days.

-Under normal conditions, result shall be available within 10 days after the receipt of samples.
+Under normal conditions, result shall be available in pdf format within 10 days after the receipt of complete sample set.

 The bill will reach you within 30 days of data upload.